Guide to Work, Study, Travel and Living Abroad

 At a more casual level, language exchanges for room and board are commonplace in Paris; these are usually arranged through online advertisements or word of mouth.
 You can offer English lessons privately in people’s homes starting at €15-€20 for a one-hour session.

 The English Teaching Assistantship Program (TAPIF) offers the opportunity to work teaching French in a 7-month program, teaching English to French elementary and secondary school students.
-Each year, nearly 1,500 American citizens and permanent residents teach in public schools across all regions of metropolitan France and in the overseas departments of French Guiana, Guadeloupe, Martinique and Réunion.
+Each year, well over 1,000 American citizens and permanent residents teach in public schools across all regions of metropolitan France and in the overseas departments of French Guiana, Guadeloupe, Martinique and Réunion.
 The program offers a monthly stipend of approximately €810 stipend per month net.
 Candidates may be between the ages of 20 to 35.
 Applications are available in mid-October every year and after all paperwork has been completed, and your visa is completed, you will start the following October and complete the contract April 30.

 Possibilities exist for Americans who want to act as counselors and activity leaders (animateurs) at English immersion summer camps in France, for example with companies such as American Village Camps.
 In some cases, to be a camp counselor in France, you have to go through training, get certified, etc. so it is not as casual a form of employment as it is in the U.S.